hybrid-publishing-lab/hybrid-publishing-research/README.md

 its probably best not to use the (outdated) node version from your default repository.
 We use [https://nodesource.com/blog/nodejs-v012-iojs-and-the-nodesource-linux-repositories](nodesource).

-For Mac OS download and installthe latest NPM Install Package from [https://nodejs.org/download/](nodejs.org)
+For Mac OS download and install the latest NPM Install Package from [https://nodejs.org/download/](nodejs.org)

 Install git for cloning the documents.
 On Ubuntu/Debian type: